Code-Institute-Submissions/ms2-letsfly/README.md

 ### 7.3 Code

 -   As commented in [main.js](https://github.com/elerel/ms2-letsfly/blob/master/assets/js/main.js), the bulk of the code written in Javascript is mainly from Tania Rascia's tutorial on building a memory card game.
-I used this tutorial as the primary base for code snippets, as well as the tutorial from Sandra Israel-Ovirih's [Memory Card Game](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript)
+I used this tutorial as the primary base for learning how to make a memory card game using Javascript and have taken code snippets, as well as the tutorial from Sandra Israel-Ovirih's [Memory Card Game](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript)
 -   Scotch.io [tutorial](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript#toc-4-star-rating) on how to display a star rating for the game
 -   [Stackoverflow](https://stackoverflow.com/questions/46458740/starting-timer-when-clicking-first-card-of-memory-game) on how to begin timer on first card click of the game
 -   Bootstrap: [Modals](https://getbootstrap.com/docs/4.0/components/modal/) code snippets from Bootstrap Modals for use of modals in both index page and game page